Fairness-aware Contextual Dynamic Pricing with Strategic Buyers: Theoretical Analysis

 where $q_0=q$, $q_1=1-q$, $L=B^2+1+x_{max}^2$, and $\lambda_0=\mathop{\min}\{(B^2+3-\sqrt{B^4+3B^2+9})/6,\lambda_{min}(\Sigma_x)\}$. \end{lemma} Lemma \ref{lem1} indicates that the expected squared estimation error of $\hat{\boldsymbol{\theta}}_{0}$ and $\hat{\boldsymbol{\theta}}_{1}$ decreases with the exploration length $T_0$.
 As $T_0$ increases, the number of the samples used to estimate $\boldsymbol{\theta}_0$ and $\boldsymbol{\theta}_1$ becomes larger, leading to a better estimation accuracy.
 The expected squared estimation error is also influenced by the feature dimension $d$.
 With a larger $d$, more parameters are to be estimated, resulting in a less accurate estimation.
 Moreover, the error is affected by the proportion of buyer groups.
 When the proportion of one buyer group is larger, more samples are used to estimate its parameters, leading to a smaller estimation error of that corresponding group's parameter.

 The next lemma focuses on the buyer's learning process and quantifies the estimation error of the price difference $\hat{\delta}=\hat{p}_0(\boldsymbol{x})-\hat{p}_1(\boldsymbol{x})$ obtained through an offline regression oracle. \begin{lemma} Suppose that Assumptions \ref{ass0}, \ref{ass1} and \ref{ass2} hold.
+We assume $\delta<C_0$ where $C_0>0$ represents manipulation cost of the group status.
 At time $t$ in the exploitation phase, buyers learn the price difference $\hat{\delta}$ using the offline regression oracle \texttt{OffReg}$_\mathcal{P}$.
-There exists a positive constant $c$ such that, for $t>c$, with probability at least $1 -2\eta_{t-1}$, we have $\hat{\delta}\leq C_0,$ where $C_0$ represents manipulation cost of the group status. \end{lemma} Now, we provide some intuitive explanations on why our algorithm is able to prevent buyers' strategic behaviors.
+There exists a positive constant $c$ such that, for $t>c$, with probability at least $1 -2\eta_{t-1}$, we have $\hat{\delta}\leq C_0$. \end{lemma} We provide some intuitions on why our policy is able to prevent buyers' strategic behaviors.
 Lemma \ref{lem2} assures that $\hat{\delta} \leq C_0$ holds with high probability.
-By \eqref{G}, buyers are deterred from manipulation, as the cost of manipulation outweighs the benefits from manipulation.
+By \eqref{G}, buyers are deterred from manipulation, as the manipulation cost outweighs the benefits from manipulation.

 Now, we establish the upper bound of the regret of the proposed policy in Algorithm \ref{alg1}.